goessner/ctrling/readme.md

 ```
 <figcaption>Listing 1: Structure of custom HTML element <code>ctrl-ing</code>.</figcaption><br><br>

-Beside implementing your web application, all you need to do for creating an appealing GUI, is inserting a `<ctrl-ing>` element to your HTML document (see Listing 1).
+Beside implementing your web application, all you need to do for prototyping an appealing GUI, is inserting a `<ctrl-ing>` element to your HTML document (see Listing 1).
 Its content is compact JSON text, representing an array of section objects.
 Each section corresponds to a single line in the grid-like view structure of the `<ctrl-ing>` element's shadow DOM and is associated to either

 * *input* controlling application parameters.
 * *output* monitoring values.